y2j964/jcm-portfolio/content/blog/knapsack-algo/index.md

 ---
 title: Knapsack Algorithm
-date: "2021-01-10T04:27:55.990Z"
+date: '2021-01-10T04:27:55.990Z'
-description: My approach to the classic knapsack algorithm problem
+description: A deconstruction of the classic knapsack algorithm problem
 ---

 As a self-taught programmer, I feel that there is an assumption that us coding autodidacts have no knowledge of data structures and algorithms, as if this knowledge can only be acquired through secret societies in select universities.
 This, of course, is utter bosh.
 It's not hard to access this information.
 I've read that [Gayle Laakmann McDowell book](https://www.crackingthecodinginterview.com/).
 I've watched the [youtube videos](https://www.youtube.com/c/BackToBackSWE/videos).
 And I've passed every coding test I've ever taken.